Molana2022/coffee-dashboard-portfolio/README.md

 - Add ONE delightful visual element (make us smile!)
 - Include ONE interactive feature (let users play!)

+- if you have a good idea, you can extend the mock data with more fields, e.g. `brewTime` (see `server/db.json`)

 **We're looking for**
 - **Functionality**: Does it work?
 Can we see coffee data, current state and historical?